Starttoaster/trivy-operator-explorer/README.md

 ## Filters

-Some dashboards have filters available.
-These filters are only set-able from the URL in query parameters for now, as there are no forms on the explorer yet, though it is planned.
+Some dashboards have filters that can be set from clicking elements on the page, but the following can only be set manually from the URL query parameters for now.
+UI elements might be added for these over time.

 ### Image filter